atifbosan/tmc_privacy_policy/ERP_App_Privacy_Policy.md

     -  Download and view organization-related reports from the server

 ## 3. How We Use Your Information
-All data collected via the TMC app is used strictly for internal organizational purposes, including:
+All data collected via the ERP App is used strictly for internal organizational purposes, including:

  - Employee attendance tracking